jcpowermac/hanlon-wiki/slice-broker.md

 # Broker Slice

 The *broker* slice is used specify handoff of node to external broker target.
 There are two types of broker plugin, agent and proxy.
 An agent broker will interact directly with the node, such as the puppet plugin, which installs a puppet agent and connects the node to a puppetmaster.
 An proxy broker will interact with a third party, such as the ESX plugin, which interacts with vCenter system to attach the ESX node.
 The broker target is a specific instances of broker plugin with all configuration settings specified.
-By default razor broker will provide a list of configured broker targets:
+By default razor broker will provide a list of all configured broker targets:

     $ razor broker
     Broker Target